 The Programs Department is responsible for implementing and maintaining inmate programs designed to assist inmates in becoming productive citizens upon their return to society.
 To this end the following programs are available to qualifying inmates:

 Programs Moderated by EKCC Programs Staff:

 ALCOHOLICS ANONYMOUS (AA)

-Alcoholics/Narcotics Anonymous is a fellowship of men who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism/drug addiction.
+Alcoholics Anonymous is a fellowship of men who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism/drug addiction.
 The only requirement for membership is a desire to stop drinking/using.
 AA’s primary purpose is each to stay sober and help other alcoholics to achieve sobriety.
-Two groups meet weekly in the small chapel room during the day and a monthly evening speaker meeting involving both groups is held in the Visiting Room.
-These meetings are conducted by CTO’s and the Program Director.
+Two groups meet weekly in the multi-purpose room during the day.
+These meetings are conducted by CTO’s.